Reviewing Northeast Indiana Bancorp (NIDB) and The Competition

-Northeast Indiana Bancorp (OTCMKTS:NIDB – Get Rating) is one of 115 public companies in the “Federal savings institutions” industry, but how does it compare to its rivals?
-We will compare Northeast Indiana Bancorp to related companies based on the strength of its risk, earnings, profitability, institutional ownership, analyst recommendations, valuation and dividends.
+Northeast Indiana Bancorp (OTCMKTS:NIDB – Get Rating) is one of 117 public companies in the “Federal savings institutions” industry, but how does it compare to its peers?
+We will compare Northeast Indiana Bancorp to related companies based on the strength of its profitability, valuation, analyst recommendations, dividends, earnings, institutional ownership and risk.

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Northeast Indiana Bancorp and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings and price targets for Northeast Indiana Bancorp and its peers, as provided by MarketBeat.

 |Sell Ratings